Sai6064/AAIS_Interview/README.md

 # AAIS_Interview

-Code attached are devloepd to analyze movie dataset
+Code attached are designed to analyze movie dataset

 Code built for HIVE database and tested with full dataset.